Program Philosophy and Mission

 - Inpatient consultation/liaison on medical floors

 - Elimination disorders

 - Integrated behavioral health in primary care

 The goal of our clinical training is to develop skills in the assessment and intervention of the behavioral and emotional aspects of disease and illness and the promotion of healthy behaviors and development.
 Pediatric psychology trainees may receive experience with a variety of presenting concerns including: child and family adjustment to illness, adherence to medical routines, pain management, relaxation skills and stress management, sleep problems, chronic constipation and soiling, feeding problems, and developmental assessment of young children.
-Clinical training can occur in the context of the Outpatient Pediatric Psychology Clinic, Inpatient Consultation/Liaison service, and Multidisciplinary Subspecialty Clinics.
+Clinical training can occur in the context of the Outpatient Pediatric Psychology Clinic, Inpatient Consultation/Liaison service, Multidisciplinary Subspecialty Clinics and primary care clinics.
 We expect trainees to finish each rotation with acquisition of the basic knowledge and skills prerequisite to advanced training in pediatric psychology.

 Based on a review and discussion of each trainee’s previous course work, clinical experiences, and personal comfort with knowledge/expertise in areas pertinent to Pediatric Psychology, a training plan will be developed.
 In areas where greater experience or knowledge is believed to be necessary prior to more autonomous training experiences, opportunities will be provided to (1) observe others conducting intake evaluations or psychological assessments, (2) read key references in designated areas, (3) observe case presentations at treatment team meetings and case conferences, or (4) attend relevant seminars or courses.